 What Customers Are Saying

-Positively, users thought that this heavy-duty angle finder was fairly easy to slide and lock into position, easy to read, and felt sturdy and durable based on the quality of the gauge metal materials.
-Negatively, some users struggled to use this angle finder with ease and complained about the tightening mechanism wiggling during use.
+Users thought that this heavy-duty angle finder was fairly easy to slide and lock into position, easy to read, and sturdy and durable based on the quality of the gauge metal materials.
+However, some users struggled to use it with ease and complained about the tightening mechanism wiggling during use.

 Key Features